SViswanathanLab/WGS-TRCC/Mutect2/README.md

 The scripts on each subfolder were used for somatic variant calls of tRCC samples for FFPE-WGS, Frozen-LR and Frozen-WGS.

-## Reference files used throughout the whole analyses are-
+## Reference files used throughout the analyses are-

 Homo_sapiens_assembly38.fasta